 - Queensland Government

 - $57 million

-The proposed design for Package A was released in August 2021, and a proposed design for Package B is underway.
+The proposed design for Package A was released in August 2021, and a proposed design for Package B was released in January 2022.
 The design for both packages is expected to be completed in early 2022.